-Why the Founder Should Not be the Sole Decision Maker in a Start-up
+Why the Founder Should Not be the Sole Decision Maker in a Start-up It is important that the entrepreneur builds the vision of the company and then delegates the tasks

 An entrepreneur is always extremely passionate about his/her startup, so much so that they often feel the need to be involved in every bit of the business.
 They end up getting so involved that they find it difficult to let go of the reins to let another person take charge.
 However this leads to creating a blind side for the founder's errors.